Redemption or Abandonment?

 of the dead when all believers “meet” Jesus as he descends from heaven.

-groups receive their immortal bodies (“For
+will receive their immortal bodies (“For

 this corruptible must put on incorruption, and this mortal must put on

-just as consistently, Paul locates the bodily resurrection of the righteous at
+immortality”).
+Paul consistently locates the resurrection of

-the “arrival” or ‘parousia’ of Jesus - (1 Thessalonians 4:13-18).
+the righteous at the “arrival” or ‘Parousia’ of Jesus - (1

 In